Quality for Keeps: Steps to Success in Home Canning

 - Cover the canner and lower the heat setting to maintain a gentle boil throughout the process schedule.

-- Add more boiling water, if needed, to keep the water level at least one inch above the jars.
+- Add more boiling water, if needed, to keep the water level at least 1 inch above the jars.

 - When jars have been processed for the recommended time, turn off the heat and remove the canner lid.
 Wait five minutes before removing jars.

 Modern pressure canners are lightweight, thin-walled kettles; most have turn-on lids.
-They have a jar rack, gasket, dial or weighted gauge, an automatic vent/cover lock, a vent port (steam vent) to be closed with a counterweight or weighted gauge, and a safety valve (see Figure 3).
+They have a jar rack, gasket, dial or weighted gauge, automatic vent/cover lock, vent port (steam vent) to be closed with a counterweight or weighted gauge, and safety valve (Figure 3).

-- Operate the canner at the pressure and time specified in the map of altitudes in Missouri found in MU publication GH1451, Quality for Keeps: Before You Start To Can, Learn The Basics.
+- Operate the canner at the pressure and time specified in the map of altitudes in Missouri found in MU Extension publication GH1451, Before You Start To Can, Learn The Basics.
 Temperatures inside pressure canners are lower at higher altitudes.

 - Get rid of air trapped inside the pressure canner by venting.
 Air trapped inside the canner lowers the temperature obtained at 5 pounds, 10 pounds and 15 pounds of pressure and results in underprocessing.